AnonKryptiQuz/AnonKryptiQuz/README.md

 - **[Defacement](https://github.com/AnonKryptiQuz/Defacement)**: A GitHub Pages site that creatively demonstrates website defacement.
 Please note that this project is intended solely for educational and artistic purposes.
 - **[CoupDeWeb](https://github.com/AnonKryptiQuz/CoupDeWeb)**: An automated web vulnerability scanner designed for security researchers and developers.
 It scans for potentially vulnerable endpoints, targeting vulnerabilities such as XSS, SQL Injection, and more.
 - **[TorrentSpyder](https://github.com/AnonKryptiQuz/TorrentSpyder)**: A command-line utility designed to retrieve Torrent Download History based on a specified IP address.
+- **[GitIntel](https://github.com/AnonKryptiQuz/GitIntel)**: A robust GitHub OSINT tool crafted to reveal concealed insights from GitHub repositories and user profiles.
+Its capabilities make it an invaluable resource for ethical hacking, security assessments, and intelligence gathering in the realm of software development.

 ## 🌟 Featured Project
 - **[LOXS](https://github.com/coffinxp/loxs)**: A powerful and versatile multi-vulnerability scanner designed to detect various web application vulnerabilities, including Local File Inclusion (LFI), Open Redirects (OR), SQL Injection (SQLi), and Cross-Site Scripting (XSS).